DanielHemmati/coding_challenge/README.md

 when a noob wants to get better at coding.
 (P.s: i write funny comment 😂) commit messages are for fun and education purpose only

 each folder is the name of the website that contains the coding challenge.

+From now on i want to solve the challenge in two language: JS, python
+let's go

 i will put the list of website in here:
 1 - https://edabit.com/